Stocks edge lower, easing indexes below recent record highs

 Technology and communications stocks fell and were the biggest weight on the market.
 Banks, which have been reporting mostly solid financial results, made the broadest gains within the benchmark S&P 500.

 More companies are reporting their latest quarterly earnings.
-Progressive sank 2.3% after the insurance company’s results fell far short of analysts’ forecasts.
-Morgan Stanley rose 1.3% after reporting a 10% rise in quarterly profits from a year earlier.
+Progressive sank 3% after the insurance company’s results fell far short of analysts’ forecasts.
+Morgan Stanley was little changed after reporting a 10% rise in quarterly profits from a year earlier.

 A larger bulk of companies will start reporting next week, when earnings season gets into full swing.